-- 9. We also take note that no civil party applicant has been in a position to effectively exercise the right to participate in the judicial investigation expressly provided for under the Internal Rules and that this situation appears to result, to a significant extent, from the lack of information surrounding the investigation in Case 003.
+- 9. In the Press Statement the Co-Investigating Judges also informed which crime sites and criminal episodes are included in the Third Introductory Submission in Case 004. - 10.
+Notwithstanding this belated information, we consider that, as far as this Appeal is concerned, the rights of the Appellant for timely and sufficient information about the investigation in Case 004 have been ignored to their detriment.
+We also take note that no civil party applicant has been in a position to effectively exercise the right to participate in the judicial investigation expressly provided for under the Internal Rules14 and that this situation appears to result, to a significant extent, from the lack of information surrounding the investigation in Case 004.
 As such, we consider that the rights of the victims have been ignored thus far to their detriment.
-We also emphasise that by being allowed under the Internal Rules to participate in the judicial investigation in various ways, victims, as complainants or civil party applicants, may bring important information pertaining to the facts under investigation, including the role the Suspects may have played in the alleged crimes.
-Refusing them the possibility to participate in the investigation may deprive the Co-Investigating Judges of important information in their search for the truth, leading to an incomplete investigation and raising doubts about its impartiality. - 10.
-As a general matter, the Pre-Trial Chamber has emphasized that provisions of the Internal Rules related to confidentiality of the judicial investigation, which restrict the information
+We also emphasise that by being allowed under the Internal Rules to participate in the judicial investigation in various ways, victims, as complainants15 or civil party applicants, may bring important information pertaining to the facts under investigation, including the role the Suspects

-Internal Rule 49(2) allows complainants to bring information to the Co-Prosecutors.
+15 Internal Rule 49(2) allows complainants to bring information to the Co-Prosec